 If you’re planning a trip to Florence, Italy, you’ll want to make the most of your time in this beautiful city.
-From taking in the stunning Renaissance architecture, to indulging in delicious Tuscan cuisine, there’s plenty to see and do in Florence.
+From taking in stunning Renaissance architecture to indulging in delicious Tuscan cuisine, there’s plenty to see and do in Florence.
 To help you plan your trip, here are my top tips for making the most of your time in Florence, the birthplace of the Renaissance.

-I think that I can say without a doubt, Florence is one of the most beautiful cities in all Italy!
+I think that I can say without a doubt, Florence is one of the most beautiful cities in all of Italy!
 It has such an incredible history and there are so many things to do while you’re visiting.
 The people are really nice too- it felt like they were just happy being alive, with us tourists walking around taking pictures and marveling at the beautiful landscape before us.

 You will want to take pictures or videos everywhere you go because everything looks like pure gold from their rich colors- just perfect aesthetically pleasing views all around.
 Welcome to the heart of Tuscany.